AnthonyNeace/MHNewsletterAdapter/README.md

-# MHNewsletterParser
+# MHNewsletterAdapter
-Parses a mailchimp RSS feed and transforms output to JSON compatible with Amazon Alexa's Flash Briefing Skill.
+Parses a mailchimp RSS feed and adapts output to various data types and/or destinations.

 ## Output